VirtualPregnancy/pregnancy-app/docs/source/implementation_structure/05_static.rst

 :green:`STATIC`

 - static folder is home for external javascript files containing zinc, dojo charts and models data.
-- models and waveforms are stored in the static folder linked to the model page by the ``modelData.js``files.
+- models and waveforms are stored in the static folder linked to the model page by the ``modelData.json`` files.
-- images are used to store images, the laning folder contains the images for the landing page, imported by the ``landingPageData.js`` file.
+- images are used to store images, the landing folder contains the images for the landing page, imported by the ``landingPageData.json`` file.
 - Reorganisation of content in this folder is recommended.